DarkKronicle/nazarick/README.md

 Nix has infected my brain and I've gone a bit insane at declaratively specifying configurations.

 This config features most notably:
-- Plasma configuration - panels, wallpapers (with applying effects), lockscreen, widgets, etc.
 - mpv - plugins, keybinds, shaders, etc.
-- Recovery iso has literally everything (including specialisations!)
 - Neovim config with lua [here](https://github.com/DarkKronicle/nvim-dotfiles)
-- nushell - custom completions (currently WIP)
+- nushell - custom completions and scripts
+- gorgeous sway config

 For some of the more complicated modules I've written a small blog post over at my [garden](https://garden.darkkronicle.com/), so maybe give that a check.
 It also has my basic install instructions.